 Please use a professional tone when sending emails.
 Email is a useful tool for sharing news or setting up meetings, but for more complex questions, a face-to-face meeting is best.
 Please make an appointment to discuss any personal, academic, group work or controversial issues in person, especially any concerns that you might have about your grades; note that I do not discuss grades via email.
 I check email and OWL daily Monday through Friday between the hours of 7:00 am and 3:00 pm.
+I attempt to answer emails in the order received however please be aware responses will likely not be instant.
 I do not check OWL or email in the evenings or during the weekend, so plan accordingly.